usesuit/suit_exporter/README.md

-Bring Your Own Scene Graph
+SUIT Exporter
 ===============================================
-This plugin for Adobe generator is meant as a UI placement tool for game development.
-We're currently using it to build games in SpriteKit and Unity (with Futile), but theoretically this data could be used in any engine with a node-based scene graph.
+This plugin for Adobe generator is meant as a UI placement tool for game/app development.
+The tool exports images and metadata from a PSD using as few naming conventions as possible.
+If your environment supports nodes/containers, images/sprites, and dynamic textfields of some kind, it's pretty straightforward to add support.
+In prior versions we maintained a whitelist of which Photoshop groups to export (container, progress, scale9, btn, scalebtn, etc), but we're in the process of moving away from that and more towards general purpose export.
+The runtime (Unity, SpriteKit, etc) should dictate what it wants to do with the metadata, while the exporter JUST barfs out images and metadata.

 Install
 ===============================================
-download the zip file and drop it into your generators folder
+download the zip file and drop the suit_exporter folder into your generators folder
 * **Mac**: /Applications/Adobe Photoshop CC 2015/Plug-ins/Generator
 * **Windows**: C:\Program Files\Adobe\Adobe Photoshop CC 2017\Plug-ins\Generator

 Usage
 ===============================================
 Unlike the default image exporter plugin where you must name each layer with .png (or .jpg or whatever) to export it, we assume that you want every LAYER in the PSD to be exported as an individual image.
 We work with PNGs, so I've removed all other options to simplify naming.

 To prevent a layer from being exported (or the contents of a group), simply start the name of the layer/group with "guide".

-By default, Photoshop groups are purely organizational for your artists in photoshop.
-If you want a group to be exported as a container node, it must have a specific name format:

-Supported Containers (Photoshop Groups)
+Though we no longer enforce specific container naming conventions at the PSD level, here are some handy naming conventions that play nice with most of our internal runtimes:

+Recommended Container (Photoshop Group) Naming Conventions
 -------------
+* **(no prefix)** - a node which doesn't match any of the whitelisted prefixes below is assumed to be for organizational purposes only and "flattened" -- its children are added to the parent as if the Group didn't exist
 * **container** ("container_header") - a node which contains other nodes, but no content of its own
-* **progress** ("progress_health") - an alias for container (see runtime notes)
+* **progress** ("progress_health") - a container that contains assets for building a progress bar
-* **scale9** ("scale9_popup_bg") - an alias for container (see runtime notes)
+* **scale9** ("scale9_popup_bg") - a container that contains assets for a scale9 asset
-* **btn** ("btn_start") - an alias for container (see runtime notes)
+* **btn** ("btn_start") - a container that contains assets for a button (though each runtime might expect different states)
-* **scalebtn** ("scalebtn_start") - an alias for container (see runtime notes)
+* **scalebtn** ("scalebtn_start") - a container that contains assets for a scale button (a button whose down/up/over states are done programatically with scaling)
-* **tab** ("tab_options") - an alias for container (see runtime notes)
+* **tab** ("tab_options") - a generic container with multiple states, where only one state is shown at a time
 * **guide** ("guide_stuff") - a photoshop group which will have its contents ignored by the exporter

-Supported Nodes (Photoshop Layers)
+Recommended Node (Photoshop Layer) Naming Conventions
 ------------------------------------
 * **image** (e.g. "my_image" or "thingy" or "health_bg") -- any photoshop layer which does not conform to one of the "special" layer types will simply be exported as an image (cropped to the bounds of the layer)
 * **text** (e.g. "text_points") -- any type layer prefixed with "text_" will be exported as pure metadata. i've only tested this with single-line text, and only the following properties are exported: